This article is to help you write to us, so that we can provide better and faster solutions for you!

 Try to give us as much information as necessary, and at the same time as little as possible.
 Giving us the following information in your first message will help us help you quickly:

-- what actually happened? - always specify the behaviour that led to the issue.
+- How did the problem come about? - always specify the behaviour that led to the issue.
 In other words: give us a step-by-step description of exactly what you did, where you clicked, and what happened next.
 In order to find out what exactly needs to be fixed, we need to be able to copy what you did and get the same result.

-- the errors - if something is missing, then where?
+- What's the problem? - if something is missing, then where/what?
 If there’s an error message, what does it say?

-- the URL - where does the problem happen? ideally send us the drupal URL with the so-called node ID (https://your.subdomain.org/node/123).
+- Where?
+Send us the URL of the page where you're experiencing the problem, ideally with the node ID (https://your.subdomain.org/node/123).
 You can always see the node ID in the URL when you are in the editing mode.
 More info on finding your node ID here.

-- the timing - when does it happen?
+- When? - when does it happen?
 After login?
 Only at 5pm?
 After a release/update of ours?

-- the actors - who is trying to do this, who do the errors show up for?
+- Who is affected? - who is trying to do this, who do the errors show up for?
 Are you logged in as an admin or not at all?

-- information on browser and operating system (with version) - especially if the issue is not consistent between browsers.
-You can find these information here, for example.
+- Information on browser and operating system (with version) - especially if the issue is not consistent between browsers.
+You can find this information here, for example.

 4. A picture says more than a thousand emails